Moonnamathoral: Plot

 However, despite the positive atmosphere, life at the bungalow soon takes an unexpected twist.
-Life for the couple turns uneasy, as Bala senses someone, apart from the two of them, inhabiting the bungalow.
+Life for the couple turns uneasy as Bala senses someone, apart from the two of them, inhabiting the bungalow.
 Haunted by a perpetual paranoia, she wakes up most nights to nightmares.
-Jeeva, concerned with how their marriage is turning out, finally agrees to investigate.
-The investigation leads him into the unknown realms of the bungalow's shady past, unravelling a forgotten history, thus leading to a startling realisation of who the "third someone" is.
+Concerned with how their marriage turns out, Jeeva finally agrees to investigate.
+The investigation leads him into the unknown realms of the bungalow's shady past, unraveling a forgotten history, thus leading to a startling realisation of who the "third someone" is.
+He started his investigation at the place where both the girls stayed.
+There, he met with a woman who gave him a bag which was left behind.
+From this, Jeeva got a greeting card written for Dr. Arun.
+Jeeva decides to meet him before he leaves for Australia.
+So he went to the hospital to meet him, and Jeeva revealed to Dr. Arun that Anu had feelings for him.
+Dr. Arun says he does not know about this and leaves for home to pack his luggage.
+From there, Dr. Arun remembers his flashback.
+Where it is shown that Dr. Arun invites Anu to his place.
+Anu and Rahel went to his house, and Anu went inside, leaving Rahel behind to wait for her.
+Dr. Arun shows his true psychic character and tries to rape Anu.
+Upon hearing screaming, Rahel goes inside to save her.